jheyman/blog/pages/VisioTips/index.md

 ---
 {% include JB/setup %}

-This is my personal memo of miscellaneous tips to improve (my) day to day use of Microsoft Visio.<br><br>
+This is my personal memo of miscellaneous tips to improve (my) day to day use of Microsoft Visio.<br>

 * TOC
 {:toc}